Get Started Today! (954) 834-2800

 One way in which governments and other private sector companies are fighting back against these types of threats is by boosting cybersecurity protections for critical infrastructure.
 In particular, an executive order from United States President Joe Biden has created a task force to prosecute hackers that use ransomware.
 This order clears the way contractually for federal agencies to report severe data breaches, which are now expected to be within three days of the incident.
 These devastating attacks on critical infrastructure demand considerable action, and these improvements are just the beginning.

 The future might be uncertain, but you can remain certain that your organization will be at risk of hackers and other cybersecurity threats if you fail to take the necessary precautions against them.
-KB Technologies Managed IT can help your business toward that end.
+KB Technologies can help your business toward that end.
 To learn more, reach out to us at (954) 834-2800.

 Tired Of Annoying Computer Problems That Keep Coming Back?